Three Enfield community groups have been awarded £25,000 from Transport for London to encourage people from different backgrounds to take up cycling.

 Ozgur Korkmaz chairperson of the London Cycling Club wants to encourage the Turkish speaking community to cycle and improve their mental and physical health.
 He said: “We're here to help build stronger communities, connecting people living in London.
 We want to provide a safe and friendly environment for cycling and promote a healthy and active lifestyle through cycling and walking.”

 Ozgur, who cycled from London to Istanbul in the summer of 2018 is keen to break down the barriers to cycling, particularly for minority groups.
-You can watch a short video about the group’s aims, here.
+Watch a short video about the group’s aims.

 Enfield Council has established a cycling network, funded by TFL and a number of initiatives including an extensive education programme, health and wellbeing programmes and school engagement activities.
 To find out more sign up to the Cycle Enfield newsletters.
-The Mayor of London, Sadiq Khan, wants 80 per cent of journeys in London to be by public transport, walking or cycling by 2041.
+The Mayor of London, Sadiq Khan, wants 80% of journeys in London to be by public transport, walking or cycling by 2041.